snap-stanford/snap-python/doc/source/reference/composite.rst

         Returns the secondary hash code for the vector.

-     .. describe:: Gen(NumVals)
+     .. describe:: Gen(Vals)
-                   Gen(MxVals, NumVals)
+                   Gen(MxVals, Vals)

-        Resizes the vector to hold *NumVals* and initializes each position in the vector with the default value for the given type of the vector (i.e. 0 for TInt).
+        Resizes the vector to hold *Vals* and initializes each position in the vector with the default value for the given type of the vector (i.e. 0 for TInt).
 If *MxVals* is provided, the function reserves enough memory for *MxVals* values in the vector.

      .. describe:: Reserve(MxVals)
-                   Reserve(MxVals, NumVals)
+                   Reserve(MxVals, Vals)

         Reserves enough memory for *MxVals* values in the vector.
-If *NumVals* is provided, it resizes the vector to hold *NumVals* and initializes each position in the vector with the default value for the given type of the vector.
+If *Vals* is provided, it resizes the vector to hold *NumVals* and initializes each position in the vector with the default value for the given type of the vector.